jedota/F-PAD/README.md

 # Cite

+This work will be presented in IWBF 2023 : 11th International Workshop on Biometrics and Forensics 2023.
+Barcelona, April, 2023.

 # Download
 **Files requirement access will be given only for Senior researchers, and Profesors using an academic email.**